ACTS OF ASSUMPTION

 In America, we’re good at dividing ourselves into tribes–into “insiders” and “outsiders”–based on race, background and beliefs.
 But what happens when a person is an outsider within her own tribe?
 Serach Gottesman, the mathematically-gifted eldest daughter of a rigidly Orthodox-Jewish Boro Park family and Paloma Rodriguez, the street-smart Bronx-bred daughter of a neglectful Latina immigrant mother, seek broader vistas within a relationship that is forbidden by both their communities.
 Love provides them ballast, but they find that some cultural bonds grip tight and some wounds run deep.

-Acts of Assumption is a featured selection in the January 2019 issue of Foreword Review.
+Acts of Assumption was a featured selection in the January 2019 issue of Foreword Review.

 Read the article here